-If you need to mow while in reverse gear or use other PTO driven attachments (such as a snowthrower or tiller), this operating-in-reverse interlock feature may be temporarily deactivated.
 Do not mow while backing up unless it is absolutely necessary.
+If you need to mow while in reverse gear or use other PTO driven attachments (such as a snowthrower or tiller), this no operating-in-reverse interlock may be temporarily deactivated.

-Before deactivating this feature, be sure there are no children present on or near the property where you are using the tractor, and that none are likely to appear while you are mowing or operating an attachment.
-Be extra observant after you have chosen to deactivate the interlock feature because the sound of the tractor's engine might prevent you from being aware that a child or a bystander has entered the area where you are operating the tractor.
+Before deactivating this interlock, be sure there are no children present on or near the property where you are using the tractor, and that none are likely to appear while you are mowing or operating an attachment.
+Be extra observant after you have chosen to deactivate the interlock because the sound of the tractor's engine might prevent you from being aware that a child or a bystander has entered the area where you are operating the tractor.

-If you are certain that you can safely mow in reverse or operate an attachment, deactivate the operating-in-reverse interlock feature by turning the "Key Choice" key (Fig. 15), located on the seat bracket in front of and just below the seat, after engaging the blade (PTO).
-A red light on the front console (Fig. 16) will turn on as a reminder that the operating-in-reverse interlock has been deactivated.
-Once the interlock is deactivated it stays in this mode-with your mower blade or PTO-driven attachment operating whenever you back up- and the console light stays on until either the blade (PTO) is disengaged, or the engine is turned off.
+If you are certain that you can safely mow in reverse or operate an attachment, deactivate the no operating-in-reverse interlock by turning the "Key Choice" switch (Fig. 14), located on the seat bracket on the right hand side just below the seat, after engaging the blade (PTO).
+A red light on the front console (Fig. 15) will turn on as a reminder that the no operating-in-reverse interlock has been deactivated.
+Once the interlock is deactivated it stays in this mode-with your mower blade or PTO-driven attachment operating whenever you back up-and the console light stays on until either the blade (PTO) is disengaged, or the engine is turned off.